 What if I can't afford private pay and don't qualify for Medicaid yet?

 Look at OPTIONS first.
 OPTIONS is Pennsylvania's state-funded HCBS bridge for residents 60 and over who are not Medicaid-eligible, administered through 52 Area Agencies on Aging on a sliding-scale cost share.
 Wait lists exist in dense metros, sometimes 6 to 18 months.
 Call the PA Department of Aging Senior Helpline at 1-800-753-8827.
 If you are a wartime veteran or surviving spouse, apply for VA A&A in parallel.
-If you have an in-force life insurance policy, evaluate a life settlement for 20% to 30% of face value.
+If you have an in-force life insurance policy, evaluate a life settlement for a fraction of its face value.
 If you have home equity and one spouse is staying in the home, evaluate a HECM.
-If you have $50,000 to $300,000 in assets, see a PA elder-law attorney about the Modern Half-Loaf strategy and DRA-compliant SPIA conversion to bring you into Medicaid eligibility through structured spend-down.
+If you have a moderate level of assets to protect, see a PA elder-law attorney about the Modern Half-Loaf strategy and DRA-compliant SPIA conversion to bring you into Medicaid eligibility through structured spend-down.

 Where to go next